Yifeng-He/Python-Programming-Challenges-in-Codewars/README.md

 # Python-Programming-Challenges-in-Codewars
-This project provides the solutions to the Python programming challenges in Codewars website.
+This project provides the solutions to a number of Python programming challenges in Codewars website.